hunter-college-ossd-spr-2020/make-me-laugh/README.md

         upstream  https://github.com/CLASS_ORGANIZATION/make-me-laugh.git (fetch)
         upstream  https://github.com/CLASS_ORGANIZATION/make-me-laugh.git (push)
         ```
-    Congratulations, your local clone now knows where to find the upstream repository (i.e., your team's repository).
+    Congratulations, your local clone now knows where to find the upstream repository (i.e., your organization's repository).

 4. You will do some work in this repository.
 In the terminal window,